A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Analysis of sound data from the BNC

 where $\hat m_{-l}$ is the estimate of the MFCC field obtained without all the MFCCs observed at location $X_l$.
 Analogously, we can define a cross-validation error for the $d_S$-covariance estimator as

 where $\widehat \Omega_{-l}(X_l)$ is the prediction for the $d_S$-covariance at location $X_l$ obtained from (\ref{eq:cov-est}) without the observations at location $X_l$, and $\breve{\Omega}_l$ is the sample $d_S$-covariance at $X_l$.
-It is however important to explore the results visually (and acoustically) for different values of the smoothing parameters, using the strategies described in Section~\ref{sec:projection-pc} to check that the chosen parameters are not leading to oversmoothing or overfitting.
+It is however important also to explore the results visually, using the strategies described in Section~\ref{sec:projection-pc}, for different values of the smoothing parameters to be sure that the chosen parameters are not leading to oversmoothing or overfitting.

-For the ``class'' dataset, the cross-validation errors for the mean can be found in Figure~\ref{fig:aast-mean-cv} and the cross-validation errors for the $d_S$-covariance are reported in Figure~\ref{fig:aast-cov-sqrt-cv}, for both strategies of varying bandwidth and different values of $h$ and $k$.
+For the ``class'' dataset, the cross-validation errors different values of $h$ and $k$ can be found in Figure~\ref{fig:aast-cv-loc} (for the nearest locations bandwidth) and in Figure~\ref{fig:aast-cv-obs} of the \supplement (for the nearest observations bandwidth).

-While the two types of variable bandwidth yield comparable cross-validation errors, the minimum error is obtained with the nearest observation varying bandwidth for the mean and with the nearest location varying bandwidth for the $d_S$-covariance.
-The examination of the curves of average cross-validation error in Figures~\ref{fig:aast-mean-cv} and \ref{fig:aast-cov-sqrt-cv} leads to the choice of the smoothing parameters $\{h=1.5; k=300 \textrm{ nearest\ observations}\}$ for the mean and $\{h=2; k=20 \textrm{ nearest\ locations}\}$ for the $d_S$-covariance.
+For the mean field, the nearest locations bandwidth yields the minimal cross-validation errors, with $h=0.5,\, k=14$.
+The nearest observations bandwidth yields a slightly higher minimal cross-validation error ($h=1.5, k=300$).
+As will be seen in Figures~\ref{fig:aast-mean-optim-nearest-loc} and Figure~\ref{fig:aast-mean-optim-nearest-obs} of the \supplement, the nearest location bandwidth yields maps that capture more of the variability of the mean MFCC field, whereas the nearest observations bandwidth seems to be oversmoothing.
+Therefore, we shall use the varying bandwidth with the nearest locations for the interpretation.